Skip Ribbon Commands

 Demonstration Projects

 As part of OCRINT's mandate to conduct research towards building the evidence base for the improvement of substance use programs and systems, OCRINT has undertaken and led a number of community-based 'demonstration projects'.
 Demonstration projects are typically small-scale or 'pilot' studies with limited funding that aim to build research relationships with communities and organizations, and to examine the effects of community-based research projects in a 'real world' scenario or situation.
 These studies can ideally lead to large-scale adoption of evidence-based interventions, with the overall goal of improving the delivery and effectiveness of substance use services.
 To this end, in 2019, OCRINT initiated a Community Competition Grant, where Ontario-based community organizations could apply for internal OCRINT funding to support community-based research projects focused on substance use.
 A total of 6 OCRINT-led projects were awarded.
+In 2023, OCRINT initiated another Community Competition Grant, where three projected were awarded.

 Community Competition Grant Awarded Demonstration Projects: